 2-THE END OF COMMUNISM

 With the fall of the Berlin wall, the cold war between the Capitalist West and the Communist East ended.
 No more communism, or socialism.
 Only Capitalism.
 That system had won.
 As a result, Europe (and in particular the European Union) adopted the market economy and one of the effects of that was globalization.
 Nobody realized at that time, that the old European sports model died and was being replaced by the American commercial model.
-We are still going through this transitional phase and it has caused a lot of chaos, frustration and tension on every level imaginable.
+We are still going through this transitional phase and it has caused a lot of chaos, frustration, and tension on every level imaginable.
 European sports has been affected in two very important areas: Financial and legal.

 FINANCIAL: With the end of the cold war sports lost its role as a tool of propaganda, and Politics started to withdraw from professional sports.
 With the withdrawal of politics from European sports, the clubs also lost their main source of income.
 Also, because the EU didn’t want professional clubs to be “sponsored” by governments anymore.
 Instead, they should generate their own income just like commercial companies.
 As a result, many European clubs have financial problems and the gap between the rich clubs and the poor clubs has become enormous.

 LEGAL: In the past, international transfers of players was very complicated and sometimes even forbidden.
 Even domestic transfers from one club to another, were sometimes not possible so the European sports market was a closed and protected one.
 The EU and the effects of globalization changed that.
-In the EU the principal of free movement of goods, services, and money is a fundamental one and the EU will fight anything that looks like protectionism.
+In the EU the principle of free movement of goods, services, and money is a fundamental one and the EU will fight anything that looks like protectionism.
 At the end of the last century, the European sports market broke open as it was decided that all EU athletes should be regarded as “domestic players” in every EU country, rather than “foreigners” or “imports”.
 It basically meant that a team could no longer be restricted to having only two foreigners.
 No, it could now have as many foreigners as it wanted, as long as they were players from other EU states.
 This was revolutionary.
 It meant that expensive and protected domestic players now had to compete with cheap players from other parts of the EU.
 As a result, the price of overpaid domestic players dropped dramatically, while that of underpaid players from other EU countries started to rise.
 At the same time, it also meant that the richest clubs in Europe could buy all the best players.
 It provoked a huge sports migration from North to South, from Small to Big, and from Poor to Rich.

 GLOBAL EFFECT: European teams from non-EU countries now found themselves at a disadvantage if they could only have two foreign players and had to play against an EU team that could have as many as it wanted.
 As a result, the teams from non-EU countries also decided to “open their borders” and allow foreign players.
 Soon enough, clubs and leagues from all over the world would follow.
 Many leagues now have practically no restrictions on foreign players.